Yoga Classes in Hertfordshire

 - Postures, flows, breathing practices, meditation, relaxation, seasonal information

-- Require a reasonable level of agility (but won’t leave you gasping for breath!)
+- You’ll require a reasonable level of agility (however it won’t leave you gasping for breath!)

 Seasonal Yang Yoga Gentle Classes – what to expect